 Let’s talk about Rainbow Mountain, Peru.
 This Insta famous mountain with layered shades of red, yellow, and green recently exploded in popularity and I’m going to have to point the finger at Instagram.

 The social network is how I found out about it too, and I’m so glad that I did.
 All over Google, I read various headlines urging me not to go to rainbow Mountain, and others just showing overly saturated images of it.
 So what’s it really like?

-I took my group there on the first leg of my Peru BMTM Adventures tour and everyone absolutely loved it.
+I took my group there on the first leg of my Peru BMTM Adventures tour (click here to learn how to join us in 2019!) and everyone absolutely loved it.
 That said, it’s a challenging hike due to the altitude and not to be taken lightly.
 Here are the things to know about the hike and how to enjoy it to the fullest:

 What it really looks like